UnuMwetwetwe/monitoring.sh/README.md

 # Description

 This repository contains the signature key to a virtual machine as part of the Born2BeRoot project.
-This project consists of creating a virtual machine, setting up an OS and implementing strict rules.
+This project consists of creating a virtual machine, setting up an OS and implementing strict rules to make the system secure.

 # Instructions